dovis94/Bike-Analysis/README.md

 ### The orange *"Member"* shows two peaks one at 8 AM and a second higher one at 5 PM.
 This suggests that Members use their bikes for commuting.
 ### Suggestions
-We want to convert our casual riders to full-time members A significant use for the service is commuting
+1. We want to convert our casual riders to full-time members.
+2. A significant use for the service is commuting.
-We have to appeal to the commuting side of our casual riders One possible campaign that is in line with my analysis is:
+3. We have to appeal to the commuting side of our casual riders.
+- One possible campaign that is in line with my analysis is:
-The content of the advertisement would be a young proffesional in a suit or other business attire, riding a bike to work.
+*The content of the advertisement would be a young proffesional in a suit or other business attire, riding a bike to work.
-This will appeal to the riders that seem to use the bike to travel and not just pleasure (like the weekend users) and will "normalize" biking to work and thus increase membership rates.
+This will appeal to the riders that seem to use the bike to travel and not just pleasure (like the weekend users) and will "normalize" biking to work and thus increase membership rates.*